 - Medroxyprogesterone acetate

-Plaintiffs in the Depo-Provera lawsuits may allege, among other things, that they suffered from meningioma related complications or injury after using Depo-Provera or Depo-SubQ Provera and that defendants knew or should have known that Depo-Provera may cause meningiomas but did not provide an adequate warning.
-The Depo-Provera lawsuit complaints may assert claims for, among other things, negligence, strict liability, breach of warranty, and violation of state statutes.
+Plaintiffs in the Depo-Provera lawsuits have alleged, among other things, that they suffered from meningioma and brain tumor complications or injury after using Depo-Provera and that defendants knew or should have known that Depo-Provera may cause meningiomas but did not provide an adequate warning about the risk of intracranial meningioma or the need for monitoring for resultant symptoms.

-Defendants in Depo-Provera lawsuits may include manufacturers, sellers and/or distributors of brand-name Depo-Provera or Depo-SubQ Provera and/or authorized generics, such as Pfizer, Pharmacia & Upjohn Company LLC, Greenstone LLC, A-S Medication Solutions, Prasco Laboratories, or Preferred Pharmaceuticals Inc.
+Defendants in Depo-Provera lawsuits have included manufacturers, sellers and/or distributors of brand-name Depo-Provera or Depo-SubQ Provera and/or authorized generics, such as Pfizer, Pharmacia & Upjohn Company LLC, Greenstone LLC, Viatris, Prasco LLC d/b/a Prasco Labs.

 Depo-Provera Meningioma Lawsuit Claims